-2.4.3 The Dependencies between Semantic Properties and Syntactic Properties
+2.4.3 The Interaction between Semantic Properties and Syntactic Properties

 All semantic properties we have seen so far have been invariants across all operations, but some semantic properties relate to specific operations given by syntactic properties.
-For instance, when specifying a stack container type providing operations push and pop with the expected last-in-first-out (LIFO) property, on top of the trait ContainerT specifying basic container operations, we need to define a trait specifying operations push and pop, namely StackT:
+For instance, when specifying a stack container type providing operations push and pop with the expected last-in-first-out (LIFO) property.
+Firstly, we define a trait specifying operations push and pop, namely StackT: